Laura Farnsworth, DCN, MS, CNS Laura Farnsworth, DCN, MS, CNS

 women's health Laura Farnsworth, DCN, MS, CNS women's health Laura Farnsworth, DCN, MS, CNS

-Serena Williams and Inequality in Women's Health Care
+Serena Williams and Inequity in Women's Health Care

 When Black women enter perimenopause and menopause, they face unique health challenges that are often misunderstood or dismissed by the medical community.
 Research shows that Black women may experience more severe symptoms of menopause, such as hot flashes, depression, and anxiety, compared to white women .
 Yet, studies reflect that Black women are less likely to be offered hormone replacement therapy or other treatments that could improve their quality of life during this phase.